 Roundtables on International Copyright Education

-The U.S. Copyright Office and the World Intellectual Property Organization (WIPO) are hosting a yearlong virtual roundtable series on copyright education for youth enrolled in primary and secondary schools.
-Convening each month, the Roundtables on International Copyright Education: IP and Creativity for the Youth (RICE) begin June 15, 2021.
+The U.S. Copyright Office and the World Intellectual Property Organization (WIPO) co-hosted a yearlong virtual roundtable series on copyright education for youth enrolled in primary and secondary schools.
+Convening each month, the Roundtables on International Copyright Education: IP and Creativity for the Youth (RICE) began June 15, 2021 and concluded on April 19, 2022.

-RICE provides invited government officials, education policymakers, and educators from around the world with an opportunity to share and discuss strategies and best practices for educating youth about copyright.
-The series seeks to strengthen collaborative networks among participants and across regions.
+RICE provided invited government officials, education policymakers, and educators from around the world with an opportunity to share and discuss strategies and best practices for educating youth about copyright.
+The series sought to strengthen collaborative networks among participants and across regions.

 Following RICE’s conclusion, the Office and WIPO will design materials for educators who are active in developing educational strategies to enhance the understanding and appreciation of intellectual property.